CodeCarefully/pyCovidCLI/README.md

 This is pretty much a silly fun project, somewhat based on my [earlier work](https://github.com/CodeCarefully/myCOVIDcli)

+Data on COVID-19 (coronavirus) by Our World in Data (https://github.com/owid/covid-19-data/tree/master/public/data)

 ### ToDo:

 * Make into a PIP Package?